stfc/dl_esm_inf/README.md

 The following environment variables can be set up to tune runtime options:

-- ALIGNMENT: Positive integer that specifies a value by which the grid contiguous dimension length should be divisible.
+- `DL_ESM_ALIGNMENT`: Positive integer that specifies a value by which the grid contiguous dimension length should be divisible.
 If that is not the case for the selected problem dimensions, it will add padding elements in that dimension until the condition holds true.
 If not specified it defaults to 1.

 ## Documentation ##